Blogs

 Healthcare administrator reviewing patient account information on a laptop

-Identifying overlooked billable insurance coverage within self-pay healthcare accounts is essential to maintaining practice revenue integrity.
-Many patient encounters are classified as self-pay at the point of service.
-However, research indicates that 10-30% of these accounts actually have active, billable insurance.
-This hidden gap often occurs when standard verification processes fail to capture the most current coverage data.
+Identifying overlooked billable insurance coverage within self-pay accounts is one of the most direct ways to protect hospital revenue integrity.
+Many patient encounters are classified as self-pay at the point of service, but data shows that 10-30% of these accounts actually have active, billable insurance.
+This hidden gap typically occurs when standard verification processes fail to capture current coverage data, leaving valid claims on the table.

 Key Takeaways

-• Many self-pay accounts are actually covered by active policies that were overlooked during the initial registration process.
+• Many self-pay accounts carry active insurance policies that were missed during initial registration.

-• Automated discovery tools identify hidden primary, secondary and retroactive coverage without increasing the administrative workload for your team.
+• Automated discovery tools identify hidden primary, secondary and retroactive coverage without increasing staff workload.

-• Converting misclassified accounts into billable claims reduces A/R days and improves the practice’s financial stability.
+• Converting misclassified accounts into billable claims reduces A/R days and bad debt.

 The Invisible Revenue Gap in Self-Pay Accounts

 Many self-pay accounts represent a significant portion of unrecognized revenue because of gaps in the initial registration process.
-These invisible gaps often stem from a reliance on limited patient information and outdated verification methods.
+These gaps often stem from reliance on limited patient information and outdated verification methods.

 Intake Factor Traditional Process Limitation